Maikel Garcia Player Props: Royals vs. Orioles

-Maikel Garcia -- .194 average over his past 10 games -- will be in action for the Kansas City Royals versus the Baltimore Orioles, with Tyler Wells on the hill, on June 9 at 7:05 PM ET.
+Maikel Garcia -- with an on-base percentage of .235 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Baltimore Orioles, with Cole Irvin on the mound, on June 10 at 4:05 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Marlins.
+He had a one-hit showing in his most recent game (1-for-4) against the Orioles.

 Maikel Garcia Game Info & Props vs. the Orioles